PEAK DISTRICT THROUGH THE LENS PHOTOGRAPHY WORKSHOP

-Join me on the 24th November for a packed day of photographing the Peak District at its best from sunrise to sunset.
+Join me on the 20th September for a packed day of photographing the Peak District at its best.

 The Peak District was Britain’s first National Park and is reputedly the world’s second busiest after Mount Fuji in Japan.
 With 555 square miles of land to be explored, there is a huge variety of subjects to explore.

 As author of the 400-page photography guidebook ‘Peak District Through The Lens’, I will take you around the Peak District seeking out the best locations on that day.
 There is no set itinerary for this day and I will use my local knowledge to best judge where to go on the day, depending on the weather.

 We will be chasing the light and the photographs.
 This is often how I work; I plan shoots in my head for years but getting the certain conditions to capture the images requires last minute thinking.

 We will visit waterfalls, woodlands and finish off with a sunset from a fantastic viewpoint where we will hopefully be rewarded for our efforts.